Applied Part 3. Project Constitution: First Rules Referendum

 activation_time: "2026-05-17T12:00:00Z"

-Connect the constitution to gate checks before playbook execution, not after it.
-The step order is:
+Connect the constitution to gate checks before executing a playbook, not after it.
+The order of steps is:

-immutable_principlesandmutable_rules; - Qwen Code in Plan Mode explains risk and gaps;
+immutable_principlesandmutable_rules; - Qwen Code in Plan Mode explains the risk and gaps;

-Commands /constitution and /tasks are not built-in Qwen Code commands.
-If they are needed, implement them as project custom commands.
+The /constitution and /tasks commands are not built-in Qwen Code commands.
+If you need them, design them as project custom commands.

 Interview via Qwen Code

-Before writing constitution.md by hand, conduct the same interview as in Part 6 of the first volume.
-The production layer adds two contours to the classic triad mission/tech-stack/roadmap, and you cannot enter these contours without explicit human decisions: which actions the agent has the right to perform without confirmation, who gets veto, what maximum blast radius is permitted at the triage phase.
+Before writing constitution.md by hand, conduct the same interview as in part 6 of the first volume.
+The production layer adds two contours to the classic trio mission/tech-stack/roadmap, and these contours cannot be entered without explicit human decisions: which actions the agent is allowed to perform without confirmation, who gets the veto, what maximum blast radius is allowed in the triage phase.

 /clear